 Art is the interpretation of a three dimensional world onto a two dimensional surface; it is an abstraction of reality, heavily influenced by the artist’s culture, spirit and experiences along an unseen path.
-I believe that as we travel along this path, experiencing both the good and the not so good, we are picking up pebbles along the way that speak to us.
+As we travel along that path, experiencing both the good and the bad, we are picking up pebbles along the way that speak to us.

-My art is an expression of those pebbles that make their way to the surface.
+My paintings are an expression of those pebbles collected along the path.

-Working with oils on canvas (although he has dabbled in stone and wood carving, clay, photography, water color, acrylic and print-making), he now creates unique fine art inspired by his Kanien’kehá:ka culture and the culture of other First Nations people.
+Working with oils on canvas he creates unique paintings inspired by his Kanien’kehá:ka culture and the culture of other First Nations people.

-The artist is currently working on a number of large scale paintings for two solo shows in 2019 that examines Native North American/First Nations/Indigenous identity, culture and perspectives through portaiture and characterizations.
-His paintings can be found within private collections across Canada and the United States, as well as Australia.
+The artist’s work currently explores Indigenous identity, culture and perspectives through portraiture and characterizations.
+His paintings can be found within private and public collections across Canada and the United States, as well as Australia.

-He is self-taught with formal training in art history and visual design, photography, computer science, social science, education and is a member of the Ontario College of Teachers.
+He is self-taught with formal training in art history and visual design, photography, computer science, social science and education.
 As an Indigenous Artist in Residence for the YRDSB he has been given the opportunity to share his art, culture and stories to a variety of students.